wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * Kubernetes deployments, services and ingress
    * Deploying MongoDB using Helm
-   * Azure Monitor for Containers, Horizontal Pod Autoscaler and the Cluster Autoscaler
+   * Azure Monitor for Containers, Horizontal Pod Autoscaler to add more pods by updating the replicas count in the Deployment (based on targetCPUUtilizationPercentage: 50) and the Cluster Autoscaler to add more nodes to the cluster
    * Building CI/CD pipelines using Azure DevOps and Azure Container Registry
    * Scaling using Virtual Nodes, setting up SSL/TLS for your deployments, using Azure Key Vault for secrets
    <br /><br />